Skip to content

 Codename pattern

-Alfred-OS expects one agent script per narrow specialist, named after a coherent fictional cast, coordinating via labels + GitHub state, not in-process calls.
+Alfred expects one agent script per narrow specialist, named after a coherent fictional cast, coordinating via labels + GitHub state, not in-process calls.

 One codename agent, one job, 150-300 lines: